'I don’t need the vaccine': GOP worries threaten virus fight

 For Holloway, who works in real estate, the opposition runs even deeper.
 He is very skeptical of vaccines in general, along with government and pharmaceutical companies.
 He believes the virus was exaggerated to deny Trump, whom he supported, a second term.

 Republicans have been skeptical of the pandemic all along.
 AP-NORC polls have shown they worry less than Democrats about infection and voice more opposition to restrictions and mask-wearing.
-In interviews this week, many wondered why they should be early adopters of vaccines with potential side effects when they weren't worried about the virus and had already moved on.
+In interviews over the last several days, many wondered why they should be early adopters of vaccines with potential side effects when they weren't worried about the virus and had already moved on.

 But the resistance to vaccines has worried GOP pollster Frank Luntz, who convened a focus group on Saturday with 20 vaccine-skeptical Trump voters to try to figure out what kinds of messages might persuade them to take the shots.
 Participating in the session were Republican congressional leaders, including House Minority Leader Kevin McCarthy, former New Jersey Gov. Chris Christie, and former CDC director Thomas Frieden.